marqo-ai/marqo/examples/ImageSearchGuide/ImageSearchGuide.md

 pip install marqo matplotlib
 ```
-Now, open your python and check the installation is successful by:
+Open your python and check the installation is successful by:
 ```python
 import marqo
 mq = marqo.Client("http://localhost:8882")